Before You Ride Guide: Electric Bikes

 5. Pedal Assist

-Now you are ready to ride.
-It may take time to get used to the pedal assist technology on your electric bike so take your time with it.
-It is imperative that you go at your own pace.
-Start with level 1 and slowly progress as you get comfortable with each setting.
-Throughout your ride you may use multiple speed settings or even go throttle only.
-Furthermore, don't leave your helmet at home.
-Whether you are riding for 5 minutes of 5 miles, always wear your helmet!
+Now you’re ready to ride!
+It may take time to get used to the pedal assist technology on your electric bike, so be patient with it.
+It’s imperative that you go at your own pace.
+Start with PAS level 1 and slowly progress as you get comfortable with each setting.
+Throughout your ride, you may use multiple speed settings, or even ride using throttle only, if your bike allows it.

 6. After You Ride

-Congratulations on taking the first ride on your GOTRAX electric bike.
-Be sure to shut down your ebike when not in use to conserve battery life.
-If you went pretty far, remove your battery and charge it.
-Taking care of your ebike battery is one of the best ways to avoid issues with your ride.
-One simple trick is keeping your battery charged between 20-85%.
+Congratulations on taking the first ride on your GOTRAX electric bike!
+You’ve just joined thousands of other GOTRAX e-bike riders and millions of e-bike riders worldwide.
+Welcome to the club!
+Be sure to shut down your e-bike when not in use to conserve battery life.
+If you rode for a long distance, remove your battery and charge it.
+Taking care of your e-bike battery is one of the best ways to avoid issues with your ride.
+Generally, you’ll want to keep your battery charged between 20-85%.
 This is a healthy level that protects the battery from a full discharge or overcharging.
-Next, check your tires and brakes for any deflation or damages.
-You never know what all you ran over during your ride.
-Finally, welcome to the club!
-You have joined thousands of GOTRAX ebike riders and millions of ebike riders worldwide.
+Also, check your tires and brakes for any deflation or damage.
+You’d be surprised at the kinds of rough patches and debris you can run over during a trip.
+Adhere to these basic guidelines, as well as the maintenance schedule and advice outlined in your user manual, and you’ll be enjoying rides for many miles to come.

 Ride Together.
 Ride GOTRAX!